 Com petency 5.
 Intern engages in policy practice.
 5a Understands policy development and implementation in practice settings at the micro and macro levels and how social workers can affect change within the practice setting.
-1 2 3 4 5 5b Assesses how social welfare, economic and human rights-based policies impact the access to and delivery of social services.
+1 2 3 4 5 5b Assesses how social welfare, economic and human rights- based policies impact the access to and delivery of social services.
 1 2 3 4 5 5c Critically analyzes and promotes policies that advance human rights and social, economic, racial and environmental justice.
 1 2 3 4 5

-Com Competency 6.
-Intern engages with individuals, families, groups, organizations, and communities.
 6a Applies knowledge of human behavior and the social environment and practice context to engage with clients and constituencies.
 1 2 3 4 5 6b Uses empathy, reflection, and other interpersonal skills to effectively engage diverse clients and constituencies.
 1 2 3 4 5 6c Understands how bias, power, and privilege impact engagement with diverse clients and constituencies.
 1 2 3 4 5 58